 Today I bring a super easy and festive recipe for you!
 Let’s make this 3-ingredient Coconut Fudge balls, coated in toasted coconut flakes.
 This recipe is easily customizable, ready in no time, and perfect for every celebration!

 These Coconut Fudge balls are also known as Beijinho in Brazil (translation: little kiss).
 They are a very popular treat, mandatory at every birthday party.
 These coconut truffles are siblings to the famous Brigadeiro, its chocolate counterpart.
 And I am sure you’ve heard of Brigadeiros, haven’t you?
-If you haven’t, don’t worry, click HERE and watch me make them on this video.
-You will be hooked!!
+Here is my Brigadeiro recipe.

 How to make Brazilian Beijinhos?
 (Coconut Fudge)